Punktum-dk/epp-xsd-files/README.md

 XSD files for the DK Hostmaster EPP service

+The current actively used XSD file is indicated in the [EPP service specification](https://github.com/DK-Hostmaster/epp-service-specification), this repository might contain changes not actively used in the service.

 Please note that the following files haev been lifted from their respective RFCs.
 These files are copyrighted by their respective authors, please refer to the RFCs for more information.